 These SEO and domain signals suggest that the site is of poor quality.
 Heading to the home page confirms this suspicion.

 The site publishes content on a huge variety of topics at a fast pace.
 There are also plenty of posts that are clearly written just for backlink purposes.

 Cupertinotimes.com has a name that seems authoritative.
 It also has a DR of 42, a long history, and around 3,000 organic visits per month, according to Ahrefs.

 But the homepage has a clear red flag—it uses a very basic WordPress theme.

 The site also publishes articles on many different topics.
 There’s tech, movie streaming, health, business, and more.
 These are very competitive niches for such a low-key blog.
 Of course, clicking on any of these posts reveals plenty of suspiciously placed links.

 What’s more, there are a lot of guest posts written by an account called “Guest author.”

-The bad news is the Contact page is entirely blank.
-The About page contains little useful information apart from a link to their sponsored post and guest post guidelines section.
+The bad news is the contact web page is entirely blank.
+The about page contains little useful information besides links to their sponsored post and a guest post guidelines section.

 The majority of the traffic comes from a small selection of pages, which is a bad sign considering the site publishes multiple articles every day.